Litigation: Securities

-Craig is a member of the firm’s Complex Commercial Litigation group and is co-head of the firm’s Securities Litigation practice.
-His practice focuses on representing companies and their directors in lawsuits brought by Delaware stockholders, Master Limited Partnership unitholders, and deal partners.
+Craig is a trial lawyer and co-head of the firm’s Securities Litigation practice.
+His practice focuses on representing companies and their directors in lawsuits brought by Delaware stockholders, alternative entity investors, and deal partners.

-Craig has significant experience in a variety of M&A litigation matters, including lawsuits alleging breaches of fiduciary duties, partnership agreement duties, merger agreements, and federal securities laws.
-Craig has represented Master Limited Partnerships, energy businesses, financial institutions, real estate companies, technology companies, agribusinesses, retailers, and many others.
+Craig has significant experience in a variety of M&A litigation matters, including lawsuits alleging breaches of fiduciary duties, partnership/LLC agreement duties, merger agreements, and federal securities laws.
+Craig has represented energy businesses, financial institutions, technology companies, agribusinesses, retailers, and many others.

 Vinson & Elkins, 2008-present;